-In an attempt to gain further understanding on the nature of these CFSE, the VMC calculations shown in figure gif, were repeated using the Local Density Approximation (LDA) to Density Functional Theory (DFT) and Hartree-Fock (HF) theory.
+In an attempt to gain further understanding on the nature of these CFSE, the VMC calculations shown in figure , were repeated using the Local Density Approximation (LDA) to Density Functional Theory (DFT) and Hartree-Fock (HF) theory.
 The k-point sampling in the LDA and HF calculations was chosen to be consistent with choosing simulation cell sizes of n= 2,3,4 and 5 as in the VMC calculations.
-The results of these LDA and HF calculations are plotted in figures gif and gif.
+The results of these LDA and HF calculations are plotted in figures and .
 Note the scale of the y-axis is the same in both graphs.

 Figure: Total energy per atom calculated using LDA as a function of system size.